rodrigomolter/TodoMVC/README.md

 # Automated Tests
 The automated tests are going to be developed in Cypress.<br>
-The developed has not yet started.<br>
+The development has not yet started.<br>
 Checkout later to find more about it.